cisagov/cset/README.md

 Figure 8: Ready to Install

-CSETis installed.
+CSET is installed.
 Make sure that the &quot;Launch CSET when setup exists&quot; box is checked, and select &quot;Finish&quot;.

-The user should see a setup successful dialogue (Fig.9), and then have an option of how they want to open the app.
-For this example, Edge was used.

 ![][fig9]

+Figure 9: Completed CSET Setup Wiard

+The user should see a setup successful dialogue (Fig.10).

+![][fig10]

-Figure 9: Setup Successful
+Figure 10: Setup Successful

 The user has access to CSET as Local User.
 The Local Installation ribbon is visible at the top of the screen.
-They can see their landing page with no assessments at this time (Fig.10).
+They can see their landing page with no assessments at this time (Fig.11).

 ![][fig10]

-Figure 10: Local Install Landing Page
+Figure 11: Local Install Landing Page

 [fig1]: img/fig1.png
 [fig2]: img/fig2.png